International Development Studies scholarships

 The Calvin and Shirley Van Heukelem Scholarship

 This scholarship was established by Calvin and Shirley Van Heukelem out of their personal interest and commitment to address the needs of the underserved in developing countries.
 Cal and Shirley spent many years involved in their own business and believe that business, properly encouraged and directed, can promote justice, address poverty, improve lives and restore hope and dignity.
 It is Cal and Shirley’s desire that this scholarship will serve as an encouragement to students who are committed to effectively addressing the greatest needs of God’s children.
 Students applying for this scholarship must be entering their junior or senior year at Calvin as full-time students and must be majoring or minoring in International Development Studies.
 The successful candidate will exhibit a strong potential for Kingdom service and leadership in the global arena and have a strong sense of calling to use these leadership gifts in a holistic way to benefit the poor in developing countries.
 Evidence of financial need is not a condition for application for this scholarship.
+One scholarship in the amount of $2,500 was awarded for 2014-2015.

 The Dr. Vincent P., Jr. and Alida W. Miller Scholarship